 Lindsay Pyfrom moved from Los Angeles County to San Diego “because it seemed like a pretty cool place.”
-She attended San Diego State University changing her major to psychology after realizing she wasn’t cut out for the business major – instead taking it as a minor.
+She attended San Diego State University, majoring in psychology with a minor in business.

 How did Pyfrom end up working in taxation?
 “A lot of things that just happened or didn’t go according to plan but worked out fortunately…I wanted to go into the psychology/therapist role, but I did not have the correct credentials to get into a master’s program,” she said.